nop33/si/src/content/custom-page/about.md

       ### Value-driven

       Human civilization is progressively reaching better equilibria.
-Despite shocks, such as large-scale epidemics and world wars, people today are living longer and healthier than ever before.
-This progressive trend suggests that the future could be even better.
+Despite shocks, such as large-scale epidemics and world wars, more and more people are living longer and healthier than ever before.
+Humanity's progress suggests that the future of life could be vast in size and of unprecedented quality.
 We work to increase the chances of that happening.

       ### Risk-focused